Confederate Memorial (Arlington National Cemetery): The 1898 McKinley speech

 The federal government's policy toward Confederate graves at Arlington National Cemetery changed at the end of the 19th century.

-The 10-week Spanish–American War of 1898 marked the first time since prior to the Civil War that Americans from all states, North and South, were involved a military conflict with a foreign power.
+The 10-week Spanish–American War of 1898 marked the first time since prior to the Civil War that Americans from all states, North and South, were involved in a military conflict with a foreign power.
 After the Spanish–American War ended in August, a series of celebrations ("peace jubilees") were held in major cities in the United States from October through December.
-However, many Southerners were lukewarm in their support for the war and for President William McKinley's territorial expansion in Cuba and the Philippines, and it was not clear that the Treaty of Paris (the agreement ending the Spanish–American War) would win the approval of the United States Senate.
+Many Southerners were lukewarm in their support for the war and for President William McKinley's territorial expansion in Cuba and the Philippines, and it was not clear that the Treaty of Paris (the agreement ending the Spanish–American War) would win the approval of the United States Senate.

 President McKinley made a 2000 mi trip across the Deep South by train in December 1898 to promote Senate ratification of the Treaty of Paris and racial harmony.
 McKinley saw untended Confederate graves in Fredericksburg, Virginia, during his campaign for the presidency in 1896, and the sight bothered him.
 In his speech at the Atlanta Peace Jubilee on December 14, 1898, McKinley not only celebrated the end of sectionalism but also announced that the federal government would now begin tending Confederate graves since these dead represented "a tribute to American valor".
 The speech impressed many Southerners, who saw it as a grand gesture of reconciliation and a symbol of national unification.